Year Five 2026

 Our literacy block is systematic, explicit, and evidence-based.
 The science of learning refers to a multidisciplinary field of research that incorporates child neuroscience, psychology, sociology, behavioural development, and cognitive learning.

-The Year 5 Literacy Block consists of:
+The Year 5 Literacy Block will consist of:

 Spelling Mastery - Lessons run for 20 minutes per day and contain weekly reviews to track and monitor student progress.
-The aim of Spelling Mastery is for students to ‘crack the alphabetic code’ so they can understand how spelling works and can become proficient writers.
+The aim of Spelling Mastery is for students to ‘crack the alphabetic code’ so that they can understand how spelling works and can become proficient writers.

 Syntax - Daily structured, explicit lessons on grammar and syntax.